Ireland corporate banking options

 - Our Clients can expect initial minimum deposit required by most local banks of at least €1,000 transferrable into the new corporate bank account within 1 week of IBAN issuance.
 International banks and private banks, require in most cases higher initial deposit and minimum monthly balance of €10,000.
 It is advisable to maintain this minimum amount to avoid average monthly service charges of €15;

 - Depending on our Client’s business and nationality, there may be travel requirement imposed by the Irish bank’s compliance department.
-In most cases, Healy Consultants, skillfully negotiates with the banks to negate personal travel of our Client.
+In most cases, Healy Consultants Group PLC, skilfully negotiates with the banks to negate personal travel of our Client.
 Read the detailed information regarding steps following corporate bank account application;

 - Following corporate bank account approvals in Ireland, the preferred bank will prepare and courier a banking kit, which often includes: i) IBAN and BIC corporate bank account details, ii) internet banking password and token and iii) template forms for various services offered.